Renault Captur Review

 And that’s the Renault Captur’s real selling point.
 It looks off-roady but, ironically, is best at home in the city.
 It’s ideal if you want the security of a tall car but without the tricky-to-park size of a bigger SUV, such as a Nissan Qashqai.
 So long as you can cope with the fact it doesn’t feel sporty to drive, has some cheap plastics inside and the fact that top-spec models are quite expensive, it’s a good small family car.

-For more detailed and in-depth analysis of the Renault Captur read the interior, practicality, driving and specifications sections of our review over the following pages.
-Or for the latest offers, take a look at the latest Renault Captur deals.
+For the latest offers, take a look at the latest Renault Captur deals.